upsidelab/enthusiast-starter/README.md

 }

 ```
-Now Agent is available in UI to hat with it.
+Now Agent is available in UI to chat with it.